 This is an excerpt of a podcast with David Castellani, CEO and senior managing director, and Neal Ramasamy, managing director and CIO, at New York Life Retirement Plan Services (RPS).
 A Westwood, Mass.-based division of New York Life Investment Management LLC, New York Life RPS manages $38 billion in bundled retirement plans and more than $3.5 billion in defined-contribution investment-only assets.

-The full podcast includes the duo's discussion of the changing role of the IT organization, how and why they are developing a
+The full podcast includes the duo's discussion of the changing role of the IT organization, how and why they are developing a social media platform for their customers, and why they are doing away with desktops.

 Download for later: